JakeSteam/blog-programming/_posts/2018-11-02-developing-android-apps-with-firebase-cloud-functions.md

 In the example app, this is triggered inside an `onClick()`.

-Due to Firebase already knowing which project you’re calling (due to the `google-services.json`), just passing the function’s name is enough to call the function.
+Due to Firebase already knowing which project you're calling (due to the `google-services.json`), just passing the function's name is enough to call the function.
 Pretty cool, right?
-If you encounter problems in getting a response from the server, the “Web interface” part of this post covers how to view server logs containing any runtime errors.
-ESLint should also alert you on deployment if your code contains incorrect syntax, helpful if JavaScript isn’t one of your core languages.
+If you encounter problems in getting a response from the server, the "Web interface" part of this post covers how to view server logs containing any runtime errors.
+ESLint should also alert you on deployment if your code contains incorrect syntax, helpful if JavaScript isn't one of your core languages.

 ### Automatically triggering Cloud Functions

-Whilst both the Hello World and Uppercase Manufacturer Name functions in this tutorial were triggered on demand, it’s also possible to automatically call cloud functions when an event happens.
-Using Google’s example, you could trigger functions when a new image is uploaded to Firebase Storage to store the location in Firebase Database, and create a thumbnail of the image using an external API.
+Whilst both the Hello World and Uppercase Manufacturer Name functions in this tutorial were triggered on demand, it's also possible to automatically call cloud functions when an event happens.
+Using Google's example, you could trigger functions when a new image is uploaded to Firebase Storage to store the location in Firebase Database, and create a thumbnail of the image using an external API.

 [![](/wp-content/uploads/2018/11/intensive.png)](/wp-content/uploads/2018/11/intensive.png)